Defenestrations of Prague: Defenestration

+After a heated debate, both Jaroslav Bořita of Martinice and Vilem Slavata of Chlum were found guilty of "subversion of majesty, enemies of the estates and the common good, and rebels against the Kingdom of Bohemia" and were sentenced to death by being thrown out of the windows on the second floor.
+These were around 16–20 meters above the ground.
+The other two members of the provincial government present, i.e. the Supreme Burgrave Adam of Šternberk and Matouš Děpolt of Lobkovice, were escorted in a procession from the Castle to their apartments after the defenestration.

+According to the Count of Martinice himself:

 Lord Paul Rziczan read aloud ... a letter with the following approximate content: His Imperial Majesty had sent to their graces the lord regents a sharp letter that was, by our request, issued to us as a copy after the original had been read aloud, and in which His Majesty declared all of our lives and honour already forfeit, thereby greatly frightening all three Protestant estates.
 As they also absolutely intended to proceed with the execution against us, we came to a unanimous agreement among ourselves that, regardless of any loss of life and limb, honour and property, we would stand firm, with all for one and one for all ... nor would we be subservient, but rather we would loyally help and protect each other to the utmost, against all difficulties.
 Because, however, it is clear that such a letter came about through the advice of some of our religious enemies, we wish to know, and hereby ask the lord regents present, if all or some of them knew of the letter, recommended it, and approved of it.

+When giving the verdict Paul Rziczan announced: